Class A'z

-Class A'z are an Irish rap collective, whose members include the artists, Terawrizt and Redzer.
+Class A'z are an Irish rap collective, whose members include the artists Terawrizt and Redzer.
 Former members of the group include Nucentz, Rawsoul and Collie.
-Irish Hip Hop artists Nugget, Siyo, Jonny Darko and Rob Kelly are closely affiliated.
+Irish Hip Hop artists Nugget, Siyo, Jonny Darko, Rob Steenson and Rob Kelly are closely affiliated.
 Class A'z are considered leading figures on Ireland's underground hip hop scene, having produced a back catalogue of songs and videos which have brought them a considerable internet following, but as yet no real commercial success.
 They have a long running feud with rival Irish rap group "Working Class Army", a feud which featured on a documentary by Irish television channel RTÉ, which also followed their career.